Skip to main content

 At $1M, one person does product management, customer success, and half of marketing.
 It works because there is not enough work to justify dedicated roles.

 At $5M+, those same people are spread so thin that nothing gets done well.
 The PM who also does CS is failing at both.
+This is where fractional leadership fills the gap.

 4. Gut-Feel Decisions Create Chaos